odwyersoftware/sheet2api-js/README.md

 </script>
 ```

-Something missing you'd like to see?
+Something missing you would like to see?
 Please create an issue.